 CMI were pleased to welcome Ms. Ching Iu to the board in January 2018.
 Ms Iu represents one of CMI’s major shareholders, Cheng Tun Prime Shine Ltd of which she is the Managing Director.
 Ms. Ching Iu graduated from Cass Business School (City University of London) with a Bachelor of Science with honors in actuarial science in June 2014 and a Master of Science in investment management in January 2016 respectively.
 CMI welcome her expertise and knowledge to the board.

 The Munali Nickel Mine is located in the Southern Province of Zambia.
-Through its subsidiary, Consolidated Nickel Mines Ltd (CNM), CMI is a senior shareholder in the Munali project and leads the optimisation at the mine for a restart when the nickel price gains value.
+Through Consolidated Nickel Mines Ltd (CNM) (a company founded by CMI), CMI is a shareholder in the Munali project and leads the optimisation at the mine for a restart when the nickel price gains value.
 Run in-country by 100% owned Mabiza Resources Ltd, the mine is currently on high-level care and maintenance due to low nickel prices since November 2011.
 During this period of care and maintenance, finances have been provided to complete CNM’s obligations under the resettlement action plan (RAP) and additionally, the development of social investment projects.
 The mine is ready to restart when metal prices improve.

 The Kitwe Project is situated in the Copperbelt Province in Zambia.
 The project aims to clean up existing tailings dams from the Nkana Mine in the town of Kitwe.